 Reforming developmental and gateway mathematics education requires coordinated effort between two-year institutions, four-year institutions, policymakers and other key stakeholders.
 The Dana Center's New Mathways Project takes a state-level approach to improving student success and completion by addressing the policy and practice barriers across systems, while simultaneously equipping colleges for change.
 A mathematics task force supports faculty leadership, establishes the vision and generates the momentum to promote modern math pathways statewide.

-Great Lakes has committed $600,000 over three years to support the Dana Center's effort to scale the New Mathways Project across the state of Arkansas.
+Since 2016, we’ve committed over $2 million to support the Dana Center's effort to scale the New Mathways Project across the state of Arkansas.
 We expect NMP to significantly boost student success in mathematics, both by making sure the content students are learning is relevant to their major and by accelerating underprepared students through college-level courses in one year or less.
 Our funds supplement a $2 million grant from the Bill & Melinda Gates Foundation that allowed five new states to adopt the NMP model: Arkansas, Michigan, Missouri, Oklahoma and Washington.

 The Dana Center provides tools, resources and services to support a state through each phase of the NMP mobilization process.
-Through spring 2019, the Dana Center will collaborate with the Arkansas Department of Higher Education, Arkansas Community Colleges (ACC), and the ACC Center for Student Success to develop a statewide agenda for establishing pathways that will propel more undergraduate students to complete course requirements and earn degrees and certificates.
+Through spring 2019, the Dana Center collaborated with the Arkansas Department of Higher Education, Arkansas Community Colleges (ACC), and the ACC Center for Student Success to develop a statewide agenda for establishing pathways that will propel more undergraduate students to complete course requirements and earn degrees and certificates.
+In fall 2019, we allocated funds for two years of technical assistance to support transfer reform work, build regional networks, provide professional development opportunities and conduct data analysis on student outcomes.

 Dana Center's New Math Pathways Mobilization